imagej/imagej.github.io/_pages/libs/imagej-ops/index.md

 Start by reading these Jupyter notebooks:

 -   [Using ImageJ Ops](https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/1-Using-ImageJ/2-ImageJ-Ops.ipynb) - to call ops from your scripts.
--   [Writing Op plugins](https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/2-Extending-ImageJ/4-Ops.ipynb) - to write your own ops.
+-   [Extending ImageJ: Ops](https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/2-Extending-ImageJ/2-Ops.ipynb) - to write your own ops.

 Ops are a special type of ImageJ plugin, so a basic understanding of the [SciJava plugin framework](/develop/plugins) is strongly recommended.